•

 Tables

-You should place the tables after the Literature Cited section.
-Each table should be placed on a separate page, double-spaced, in Human Biology style.
-Use the table function in Word if at all possible (if you cannot use the table function, then use tabs between entries to make the columns; do not insert a series of spaces).
+Place the tables after the Literature Cited section.
+Each table should be placed on a separate page, double-spaced.
+Use the table function in Word if at all possible (if you cannot use the table function, use tabs between entries to make the columns; do not insert a series of spaces).
 Do not use vertical or slant rules.
 Keep in mind that the table should not contain more columns of data than will fit on a printed page turned sideways.
-The tables should be numbered sequentially in the order they are to appear.
+Tables should be numbered sequentially in the order they are to appear.
 Make sure that each table is cited in the text in sequential order.
 Each column should have a heading, and all units should be clearly marked (%, cm, etc.).

 Figures and Figure Captions

-After the tables should be a list of figure captions.
-Because the figure captions are typeset, they should not be part of the actual illustrations.
-They should be placed on a separate page as you would the text, that is, double-spaced.
+After the tables should be a list of figure captions, followed by the figures.
+Because the figure captions are typeset, they should not be part of the actual figures.
+Figure captions should be placed on a separate page, double-spaced.
 You do not have to use a separate page for each caption.
 All illustrations should be numbered sequentially.
 Keys and other internal matter should be lettered on the figure, or if possible, included in the figure caption.

 Images should be supplied as high-resolution TIF or JPG files.
 Resolution should be approximately 300 dpi at actual printed size (i.e., the size when printed in the journal).